Stone Temple Pilots: 2016–2018: New singer Jeff Gutt and second self-titled album

 In February 2016, Stone Temple Pilots launched an online audition for a new vocalist, stating, "If you think you have what it takes to front this band, record with this band, and tour with this band, we would dig hearing from you."

 On July 26, 2017, the band announced that a 25th anniversary edition of Core would be released on September 29, 2017.
-The reissue includes a 25th Anniversary box set, it includes a remastered version of the album, previously unreleased demos and b-sides, and parts of three live performances from 1993 (Castaic Lake Natural Amphitheater, Reading Festival, and MTV Unplugged.)
+The reissue includes a 25th Anniversary box set, a remastered version of the album, previously unreleased demos and b-sides, and parts of three live performances from 1993 (Castaic Lake Natural Amphitheater, Reading Festival, and MTV Unplugged).
 In October 2017, Dean DeLeo said that the band's search for a new vocalist was "going great", and that the band is "working on new material".
 On November 14, the band revealed that Jeff Gutt had been chosen as their new lead singer.

-On November 15, 2017, the band released a new song, "Meadow" from their upcoming studio album.
-On January 31, 2018, the band released a second new song, "Roll Me Under", as well as announced the release of its seventh studio album.
-The LP, which is the band's second self-titled album, was released on March 16, 2018.
-In mid-2018, the band embarked on a co-headlining tour with Bush and The Cult.
+On November 15, 2017, the band released the song, "Meadow".
+On January 31, 2018, the band released a second single, "Roll Me Under", and announced the release date of the album.
+The band's second self-titled album was released on March 16, 2018.
+In mid-2018, the band embarked on a co-headlining tour with Bush and the Cult.